open-mmlab/mmdetection/docs/en/advanced_guides/detection_transformer.md

 For the sequence data, both the position of each element in the sequence and the arrangement of the elements are essential for the semantic characterization of the data; For the image data, both the position of each pixel on the whole image and the spatial arrangement of the pixels are also critical for understanding image semantic information.

-The attention calculation procedure of Transformer is usually as follow: a query embedding calculates self attentions with the key embeddings.
+The attention calculation procedure of Transformer is usually as follow: A query embedding calculates self attentions with the key embeddings.
 Then, the value embeddings are weighted with the attentions and aggregated into the output embedding.
 In the attention calculations, each element in the sequence is independent, and their position information is lost.
 Besides, the attention calculations are permutation-invariant.
 Therefore, the position encodings are usually embedded for queries, keys, and values before calculating attentions as positional embeddings.

 There are also positional embeddings for the inputs of attention modules in DETRs.
 Unlike most cases, DETRs only embed for queries and keys, and not embed for values.
 Moreover, DETRs embed positions of both spatial directions, i.e. row and column, namely 2D position encoding.